Cogniac/cogniac-sdk-py/README.md

     An object representing an Application in the Cogniac System.

-    Applications are the main locus of activity within the Cogniac System.
+    Applications are the main focus of activity within the Cogniac System.

-    This classes manages applications within the Cogniac System via the Cogniac public API application endpoints.
+    This class manages applications within the Cogniac System via the Cogniac public API application endpoints.

     Create a new application with